Cannabis and Cannabinoids (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

 By federal law, possessing Cannabis (marijuana) is illegal in the United States unless it is used in approved research settings.
 However, a growing number of states, territories, and the District of Columbia have passed laws to legalize medical marijuana.
 (See Question 3).What are cannabinoids?

 Cannabinoids, also known as phytocannabinoids, are chemicals in Cannabis that cause drug-like effects in the body, including the central nervous system and the immune system.
+Over 100 cannabinoids have been found in Cannabis.
 The main psychoactive cannabinoid in Cannabis is delta-9-THC.
-Another active cannabinoid is cannabidiol (CBD), which may relieve pain and lower inflammation without causing the high of delta-9-THC.
+Another active cannabinoid is cannabidiol (CBD).

 Cannabinoids may help treat the side effects of cancer and cancer treatment.If Cannabis is illegal, how do some cancer patients in the United States use it?